erenon/bazel_clang_tidy/README.md

 ## Features

-- Run clang-tidy on any C++ target
+- Run clang-tidy on any C/C++ target
+  - A file is treated as C if it has the `.c` extension or its target includes the `clang-tidy-is-c-tu` tag; otherwise, it is treated as C++.
 - Run clang-tidy without also building the target
 - Use Bazel to cache clang-tidy reports: recompute stale reports only